 '''

 sudo -u www-data php occ

-Nextcloud version 9.0.0
+Nextcloud version 19.0.0

 Usage:

 command [options] [arguments]

 Options:

+-h, --help

 Display this help message

--h, --help
+Do not output any message

 -q, --quiet

-Do not output any message
+-V, --version

 Display this application version

--V, --version
+Force ANSI output

 --ansi

-Force ANSI output

---no-ansi Disable ANSI output
+Disable ANSI output

+--no-ansi

 -n, --no-interaction Do not ask any interactive question

---no-warnings Skip global warnings, show command output only
+Skip global warnings, show command output only

+--no-warnings

 -v|vv|vvv, --verbose Increase the verbosity of messages: 1 for normal output,

 2 for more verbose output and 3 for debug

 Available commands:

 check

 check dependencies of the server

 environment

+help

 Displays help for a command

-help

 list

 Lists commands

+show some status information

 status

-show some status information
+run upgrade routines after installation of

 upgrade

-run upgrade routines after installation of

 a new release.
 The release has to be

 installed before.

 '''